-Ornamental grasses are wonderful for adding multiple seasons of interest in the garden.
-Whether grouped in clusters or planted singly as focal points, ornamental grasses add instant texture and form to the garden at any time of the year.
-The grasses listed here are especially useful for adding fall color to the landscape.
-Some even look great throughout winter.
+Ornamental grasses are a wonderful way to add multi-season interest to your garden.
+Whether grouped in clusters, used to line the perimeter of your home, or planted solo as focal points, ornamental grass can add instant texture and form to your garden any time of the year.
+The grasses listed here are especially useful for adding fall color to your landscape, with some even maintaining their beauty long through the winter.

 01 of 13